AttilaVural/AttilaVural.github.io/docs/gxp/index.md

 There are small variations, but the overall meaning is the same - following federal regulations.

-## What role does it have in pharma?
+## What does compliance have in pharma?
 Pharmaceutical companies - especially those manufacturing drugs for injection - are subject to some of the strictest laws across all industries.
-This is reflected inside the workplaces, by having almost all employee tasks directly related to a certain federal regulation.
+This is reflected inside the workplaces, by most of the task not directly related to ensuring production revolving around ensuring compliance.

-By law, pharmaceutiacal companies are required to adopt a QMS system, which describes how to deal with tasks so as to comply most effectively with regulations.
+## The regulations defining compliance

-## 1. US regulations
+### US regulations
 The FDA regulatory requirements are seen as the most important laws to comply with, and these are found in _FDA CFR, Title 21, Part 11 - Electronic Records & Signatures_.

 This [link](https://www.ecfr.gov/current/title-21/chapter-I/subchapter-A/part-11) takes you to the full text.

-## 2. EU regulations
+### EU regulations
 These are found in _EudraLex (EMA), Volume 4 (GMP), Annex 11 - Computerised Systems_, which is often abbreviated as _EU GMP Annex 11_.

 The full text can be found [here](https://health.ec.europa.eu/system/files/2016-11/annex11_01-2011_en_0.pdf), and the entire annex only consists of 5 pages.

-## 3. Other national agencies
+### 3. Other national agencies
 Other countries often look towards the FDA and EU requirements, when forming their own sets of requirements.

 Some of the other national pharmaceutical regulatory agencies,